julie-forman-kay-lab/SPyCi-PDB/joss/paper.md

 # Statement of Need

-As new software packages and *in silico* methodologies emerge to better model IDP/IDR structures, back-calculations to multiple experimental datatypes are required to quantitatively assess the conformers generated. **SPyCi-PDB** hopes to assist by providing a user-friendly, all-in-one package to reduce the time and confusion this step may bring as well as open opportunities for future collaborations and integrations of new experimental datatypes.
+As new software packages and *in silico* methodologies emerge to better model IDP/IDR structures, back-calculations to multiple experimental datatypes are required to quantitatively assess the conformers generated.
+**SPyCi-PDB** should assist by providing a user-friendly, all-in-one package to reduce time and confusion in this back-calculation step as well as open opportunities for future collaborations and integration of new experimental datatypes.
 Furthermore, **SPyCi-PDB** aims to unify different input and output data formats from different experimental datatypes to increase productivity and accelerate research.
-As stated in the documentation hosted by ReadTheDocs, input formats are conventional comma-delimited tables (e.g. `.CSV, .TXT`), while the output format is human-readable `.JSON` files that can be easily manipulated using Python or other software based on the user's ultimate needs.

-Lastly, **SPyCi-PDB** was developed with integration into the IDPConformerGenerator platform; created with modularity and best practices in mind, we hope to use this example as what we hope other researchers could do to contribute towards our ultimate goal of modelling IDPs and IDRs.
+As stated in the documentation hosted by ReadTheDocs, input formats are conventional comma-delimited tables (e.g. `.CSV, .TXT`), while the output format is human-readable `.JSON` files that can be easily manipulated using Python or other software based on the user's ultimate needs. **SPyCi-PDB** was also developed to integrate into the IDPConformerGenerator platform.
+By creating a tool with modularity and best practices, we aim to encourage other researchers to contribute towards this platform to further the goal of improved modelling of IDPs and IDRs.

 # Implementation